Raymond Louw: Later life

 After his retrenchment in 1982, he continued to maintain an interest in journalism.
 In 1983, he and his wife started a weekly newsletter, the Southern African Report, a publication they maintained until 2010 when they sold it.
 On the demise of the Rand Daily Mail in 1985, he attempted to rescue it by seeking new backers and attempting to get the owners to reverse their decision.
 In 1989, he met the ANC in Lusaka with other journalists and businessmen as part of the Five Freedoms Forum.
 He headed the Media Defence Trust, an organisation created to assist journalists censored or imprisoned.
 In 1996, he campaigned for the release of jailed journalists around the world and helped in the release of Pius Njawé and Ali Lmrabet.
 He was vice president of the South African branch of PEN International.
 As chair of the New Era Schools Trust, it helped establish non-racial schools.
 And he helped found the University of Witwatersrand's Media Business Training Foundation which assisted to improve the training of Black business journalists.

 Marriage

-He met his wife Jean, a sister of a colleague at the Rand Daily Mail and they married in 1949.
+He met his wife Jean Ramsay Byres, a sister of a colleague at the Rand Daily Mail and they married in 1949.